Tucson Audubon’s Year of the Hummingbird

-Locate all ten hummingbird species and submit your completed passport to the Tucson Audubon Nature Shop by mail or in person for a chance to win a pair of binoculars.
+Locate all ten hummingbird species and submit your completed passport to the Tucson Audubon Nature Shop by mail or in person by the end of 2017 for a chance to win a pair of binoculars.
 Print out the Passport PDF and GO! find the hummingbirds of southeast Arizona!

 Tucson Audubon Society is a diverse, conservation-focused organization with a variety of opportunities to volunteer.
 Whatever your interest, we have a role for you!
 To learn more, email email@example.com or call 520-209-1811.